-When it comes to writing comics, very few are a match to Tom King, Hugo Award-nominated writer of Vision and illustrator Mitch Gerads.
+When it comes to writing comics, very few are a match to Tom King, Hugo Award-nominated writer of Vision, and illustrator Mitch Gerads.
 Their take of Jack Kirby’s New Gods, Mister Miracle is unique, thrilling and by all means, a breath of fresh air that easily made the top of our DC Best Comics for 2018 list.

-Scott Free aka Mister Miracle is an escape artist that has pulled off every stand he ever attended including escaping Apokolips and traveling to earth where he became famous with his extraordinary ability.
+Scott Free aka Mister Miracle is an escape artist that has pulled off every stand he ever attended including escaping Apokolips and traveling to earth where he became famous for his extraordinary ability.
 But even though it seems that Scott has it all and has mastered the game he still hasn’t been able to master one.
 Death.

 Even though we found the comic story to be a bit heavy and if you are a new reader you might find this a bit, over your head and you might not understand a big portion of what is actually going on (DC has a history of not explaining things properly), Mister Miracle is a multi-dimensional comic in the sense that you will understand the love Mister Miracle feels for Barda, his hatred for Granny Goodness and his questions about life and death.
 In a sense, we seem in Scott Free ourselves and the questions and feelings we feel on a daily basis.

 Written by James Tynion IV and illustrated by Alvaro Martinez Bueno Justice League: Dark made the perfect start and combined the perfect mix of characters.
-Following the story of Justice League: No Justice this spin-off unites Wonder Woman Zatanna, Swamp Thing, Man-Bat and Detective Chimp trying to save the world from enemies you’ve never seen before whilst trying to “fix” magic
+Following the story of Justice League: No Justice this spin-off unites Wonder Woman Zatanna, Swamp Thing, Man-Bat, and Detective Chimp trying to save the world from enemies you’ve never seen before whilst trying to "fix" magic

 Sometimes, it can feel a little tough to recommend a Batman comic.
 This is because the character is everywhere: movies, TV shows, cartoons, video games, and so on.
 It’s enough to make even casual Bat-fans ask themselves if there is anything new that can be done with this vintage character.

 Batwoman is further proof that Gotham City still has some cool stories left to explore.
 This series follows a very different kind of vigilante as she embarks on a quest of both self-discovery and vengeance.
-And if you like the DC TV shows on CW, reading this series is a fun primer for the character’s upcoming cameos and solo show!
+And if you like the DC TV shows on CW, reading this series is a fun primer for the character’s upcoming cameos and a solo show!

 The series is written by Marguerite Bennett and drawn by Fernando Blanco.
-They make a great team: the dialogue really helps Batwoman stand out from the rest of the Bat family, and the art is good enough that you’ll want to frame just about every page.
+They make a great team: the dialogue really helps Batwoman stand out from the rest of the Bat-family, and the art is good enough that you’ll want to frame just about every page.
 By far, this is one of the best current DC comics.

 If we’re being honest, the Justice League brand is a little tarnished right now.
-It’s an open secret that their big screen debut was quite overwhelming.
+It’s an open secret that their big-screen debut was quite overwhelming.
 But if you’re a fan who wants to see what these characters can do in the right creators’ hands, then you need to pick up Justice League.

 The art by Francis Manpaul is vivid and vibrant.
 But our favorite part is the writing by Scott Snyder.
 Snyder has spent years writing the best Batman comics, and now he brings his unique style and vision to the planet’s greatest team.
 And the storylines feel nice and accessible, making this one of the best DC comics for beginners.